This is the multi-page printable view of this section. Click here to print.

 # Lima can manage the socket_vmnet daemon for networks defined in $LIMA_HOME/_config/networks.yaml automatically.

-# The socket_vmnet binary must be installed into a secure location only alterable by the admin.
+# The socket_vmnet binary must be installed into a secure location only alterable by the "root" user.

 # - lima: shared